sbprescott/data-structures/README.md

 # data-structures

-A repository for lightweight implementations of various data structures in multiple languages (C++, Java, and Python).
+A repository for lightweight implementations of various data structures in C++11